gaultier/blog/advent_of_code_5.md

 > But we will get a stack overflow on a big input!

-Scheme has a nice requirement for all implementations: they must implement tail recursion, which is to say that the compiler can transform our function into an equivalent for-loop.
+Scheme has a nice requirement for all implementations: they must implement tail-call optimization, which is to say that the compiler can transform our function into an equivalent for-loop.
 So we won't get a stack overflow, and it will be quite efficient in terms of memory and time.